thuchh/Udacity-capstone-project/readme.md

 - Coding:
     - > PySpark framework
     - > Pandas for data exploration and plot chart
-    - > Amazon S3 for running on cloud
+    - > Amazon S3 for running on Amazon Web Service